ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Stored Procedures Manual 2.md

 SQLCODE and SQLERRM can be used in an exception handler to check which kind of error occurred and return the related error message.
 In other words, SQLCODE returns the Altibase error number and SQLERRM returns the corresponding error message.

 SQLCODE and SQLERRM cannot be directly used in SQL statements.
-Instead, assign their values to local variables and use these variables within SQL statements
+Instead, assign their values to local variables and use these variables within SQL statements.

 ##### exception name